kiwicom/catboost-cxx/README.md

 Performance
 ===========
 As could be seen from perf.txt this library is faster than Yandex implementation on single predictions but ~3 times slower on buckets.
-I'll try to be even faster, but not now.
+I'll try to make it even faster later.

 How it works
 ============